 Assessment and Planning in Maths

-The starting point for maths planning is Hamilton maths and teachers will use materials from a range of sources including NCETM to support this.
+The starting point for maths planning is the schools Calculation Policy and this is supported by White Rose maths.
+Teachers will also use a range of materials from a range of sources, including NCETM to support this.